William E. “Bill” Sandifer, III represents District 2 in the South Carolina House.

 Sandifer is active in the Seneca community.
 He has served as chairman of the boards of Oconee Memorial Hospital, Fort Hill Natural Gas Authority and the Oconee United Way.
 He is a member of the Seneca Foothills Elks Lodge #2822.
 He served as chairman of the board of Seneca National Bank, as president of the Greater Seneca Chamber of Commerce, as master of the Seneca Masonic Lodge, and as worthy patron of the Seneca chapter, Order of the Eastern Star.
 Sandifer also is a member of the American Legion Charles McGee Byrd Post 120.
 In 1981, former South Carolina Governor James Edwards appointed Rep. Sandifer as his representative on the State Board of Funeral Service, which he chaired.

 Sandifer served his country for 20 years in the S.C.
 Army National Guard, retiring as a major.
-He is married to the former Sandra Prater of Townville and has three children (his oldest daughter passed away in June 2017) and four grandchildren.
+He is married to the former Sandra Prater of Townville and is a proud father and grandfather.
 A member of Trinity Baptist Church, Sandifer and his wife live in Seneca.